Market Samurai Review: 3 Market Samurai Problems and What I Use Instead

 But, once I started using this method, I was able to get onto page 1.
 And, in several cases the first half of page 1.
 The CTR for those pages is tremendous compared to my pages that don’t show up on page one in the SERPs.

-[Update] In the graphic above, I have 10 keywords on the first page.
+[UPDATE] In the graphic above, I have 10 keywords on the first page.
 I now have 13 on the first page using this method of keyword selection.
-And, this is just one of my niched site.
+And, this is just one of my niche site.
 I have a second niche site with 15 keywords on page 1 for Google.

-My site looked pretty much like January and February of this year all of last year (minus the spikes).
+My site looked pretty much like January and February of 2016 for all of 2015 (minus the spikes).
 It wasn’t until I started picking better keywords that traffic started taking off.

 My site took another leap in traffic last month.
 It also seems to be taking a nice angle during this time.
 The keyword I found using LTP for my article that was released last month has already made it to the first page of Google.